mcvain/bci-simulator/README.md

 # bci-simulator

 This repository contains code used for the paper "Closed-loop motor imagery EEG simulation for brain-computer interfaces".
+The code was developed under partial support from NIH under grant AT009263.

 ## Requirements
 * pygame (tested on 1.9.6)